MicroEJ/docs/SDK6UserGuide/moduleRepository.rst

    * - ``evaluation-architecture``
      - Exclude the Evaluation version of an Architecture.

-Other types of artifacts cannot be excluded using the ``microej.excludeArtifacts`` method.
+Other types of artifacts cannot be excluded using the ``excludeArtifacts`` method.
 If you want to exclude a specific artifact of a dependency, you must explicitly declare all artifacts of the dependency which must be :ref:`included in the Repository<sdk_6_include_single_artifact>`.

 .. _sdk_6_include_multiple_module_versions: